Walk along the river in lovely Springleaf Nature Park to gorgeous Lower Seletar Reservoir with endless views over the water.

-Just before this bridge we saw a large family of otters crossing the river and clambering up the bank on the other side.
+Just before this bridge, we saw a large family of otters crossing the river and clambering up the bank on the other side.
 They were chirping very noisily.
-Apparently they didn’t like the opposite bank and after a few moments sniffing around, they all piled back into the water and swam away upstream.
+Apparently, they didn’t like the opposite bank and after a few moments of sniffing around, they all piled back into the water and swam away upstream.

 This Park Connector leads to the Reservoir.
 The river is very nice here and there are many birds.
 There are trees both on the opposite bank of the river and on your right so it feels very quiet and secluded.
 It’s often not too busy either and there is a calming vibe.

 Continue under the large bridge at the end, then head right up some steps to the road.
 Cross over the road and head down some steps again on the other side, into Lower Seletar Reservoir Park.
 Look out for the metro trains whizzing by on the other bridge!

 Lower Seletar Reservoir

 Walk to the water when you enter the park and you’ll have great views across the reservoir to the jungle on the other side.
 Lower Seletar Reservoir is one of the nicest, most natural reservoirs in Singapore and many birds live here.

 Continue hiking left around the edge of the water.
 Soon you’ll see a jetty sticking out into the water.
 Lots of people fish from here, and there are some nice benches at the end to sit and relax, though they are not shaded.

 Walking through the main section of Lower Seletar Reservoir Park, there are many huge rain trees and tropical palm trees along the edge of the water.
 There’s a Water Sports Centre for those wanting to rent kayaks and public bathrooms.